 Nature has a way of keeping climate change in check by absorbing carbon.

-By saving nature, in particular protecting intact forests and restoring coastal ecosystems, we can achieve
+Nature-based solutions, including protecting intact forests and restoring coastal ecosystems, can achieve

-1/3 of the action needed to keep global temperature rise
+30% of the action needed to keep global temperature rise to

 What can we do?